Materials-Data-Science-and-Informatics/dirschema/MANUAL.md

 #### validMeta

 **Value:**
-JSON Schema
+JSON Schema or string

 **Description:**
-Require that the metadata file of the current path (according to the used convention) is a JSON file (**YAML is not allowed**) that successfully validates against the JSON Schema provided as the value.
+Require that the metadata file of the current path (according to the used convention) is loadable as JSON by the used adapter and is successfully validated by the referenced JSON Schema or custom validator.

-Validation fails if the path does not exist, the metadata file does not exist, the metadata file cannot be loaded by the adapter or is not valid according to the validation handler.
+Validation fails if the path does not exist, the metadata companion file does not exist, the metadata file cannot be loaded by the adapter or is not valid according to the validation handler.

 ### Combinations of Rules